tatsuyai713/devcontainer-egl-desktop/README.md

 # 5. Save your changes (IMPORTANT before removing container!)
-./commit-container.sh              # Save container state to image ./commit-container.sh restart all  # Save and restart with all GPUs
+./commit-container.sh              # Save container state to image ./commit-container.sh restart --gpu nvidia --all  # Save and restart with all GPUs

 # 6. Stop the container
 ./stop-container.sh                # Stop (container persists, can restart)